muxinc/media-chrome/docs/src/pages/en/themes/index.md

 layout: ../../../layouts/MainLayout.astro
 ---

-Media Chrome provides us with [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) that are easy to [style via CSS](./styling) which is great for media players that are embedded in your own webpage or require less portability.
+Media Chrome provides you with [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) that are easy to [style via CSS](./styling).
+This is great for media players that are embedded in your own webpage or require less portability.
 However it's often the case that a media player will be used by 3rd parties or maybe the player needs to support different layouts and styles depending on